Computational Pathology: A Survey Review and The Way Forward: Existing Challenges and Future Opportunities

-In light of this, it may be illuminating to approach the problem from an anomaly detection viewpoint.
-In this mindset, healthy tissue may be considered all normal samples, whereas diseased tissue may be considered anomalous.
+In light of this, it may be illuminating to approach the problem from an anomaly detection viewpoint: provided a model has sufficient variety of healthy tissue, any anomalies must then be diseased.
 The output of such an anomaly detection algorithm is dependent on the task at hand.
-One source describes several meaningful output types that may be produced \cite{anomaly}.
-The first of these is an anomaly score, which describes how anomalous the input sample is.
-The second of these is a binary label, indicating whether a sample is normal or anomalous.
+One source describes several meaningful output types that may be produced \cite{anomaly}: an anomaly score which describes how anomalous a sample is and a binary label indicating whether a sample is normal or anomalous.
 If only identifying anomalous samples is enough, a binary classification procedure may be sufficient.
 However, if it is necessary to identify the particular stage of progression of a disease type, then a more granular approach in assigning some \textit{anomaly score} may be more appropriate as explored in a previous work \cite{ECCV}.
-In this paper, it was found that the confidence score in tissue classification was inversely correlated with disease progression.
-In this way, the confidence score may act as a proxy for an anomaly score.
-Theoretically, approaches such as this may be able to better replicate the behaviour of pathologists.
-While several works have used an anomaly detection approach on medical image data, in general, \cite{Anomaly-Skin1, Anomaly-Skin2, Anomaly-GI}, few works exist which tackle the problem for WSI data in CoPath.
-This presents a potential gap that future research work can fill.
+This work found that the confidence score in tissue classification was inversely correlated with disease progression, thus the confidence score may act as a proxy for an anomaly score.
+Theoretically, such approaches may better replicate the behaviour of pathologists.
+While several works have used an anomaly detection approach on medical image data outside of CPath \cite{Anomaly-Skin1, Anomaly-Skin2, Anomaly-GI}, few works tackle the problem for WSI data in CPath.